Chaostheorie/Penta-Tournament/README.md

 cd Backend && python3 main.py
 ```

-Now open a new bash/ shell and go to the the `Penta-Tournament/Frontend` and execute:
+Now open a new bash/ shell and go to the the `Penta-Tournament/Frontend` Folder and execute:

 ```bash
 pip3 install -r Backend/requirements.txt